Transforming Urban Water Initiative

 Funded by EPA Region 9 Water Quality Improvement Fund, the Transforming Shorelines Project is supporting collaborative engagement on nature-based solutions.

-The Transforming Shorelines Collaborative (TSC) is comprised of practitioners and experts on nature-based solutions, wastewater treatment, resiliency and nutrient management including regulators, landowners and stakeholders, individual wastewater treatment facilities, regional entities and practitioners/experts involved in habitat restoration, treatment wetlands, or shoreline resilience.
+The Transforming Shorelines Collaborative (TSC) comprises practitioners and experts on nature-based solutions, wastewater treatment, resiliency and nutrient management including regulators, landowners and stakeholders, individual wastewater treatment facilities, regional entities and practitioners/experts involved in habitat restoration, treatment wetlands, or shoreline resilience.
 The TSC will meet bi-annually.

 Who We Are

 The TSC is convened by a Core Team of project participants representing a broad range of partners from across the Estuary.
 Our leadership team is listed below: